Teacher Trainings

 All Field Courses are Accredited for Teachers

-All of the field courses are accredited through the University of Alaska-Anchorage for Professional Development Credit.
-Scholarships are available in January of each year.
-These field courses are very popular with teachers willing to self-direct their study and application of the subject matter.
+All courses are accredited through the University of Alaska-Anchorage for Professional Development Credit.
+Field courses are very popular with teachers willing to self-direct their study and application of the subject matter.
 Each field course has an option for one professional development credit.
-See a sampling of field courses on our field course page.
+See the Denali-based field courses on the field course page.

-Cancellation Policy: Cancellations and/or substitutions that occur 60 days in advance of the course start date will be refunded the course fee, less a processing fee of $35 per space.
-For cancellations and/or substitutions within 60 days of the course start date, the entire fee will be retained unless we can fill your space.
+Cancellation Policy: Cancellations and/or substitutions that occur 60 days in advance of the course start date will be refunded the course fee, less a processing fee of $50 per space.
+For cancellations and/or substitutions 59 to 8 days before the course start date, the entire fee will be retained unless we can fill your space.
+There will be no refunds within 7 days of the course start date.
 Registration fees are not transferable to future years.
 If we have to cancel a course, your entire fee will be refunded.
 Refunds will be credited to the credit card used during the original transaction if less than 60 days since the original transaction.
 All other refunds will be made through a mailed check.
 All membership purchases are non-refundable and non-transferable.